In this section: Lists of Committed READI Projects & Programs | Descriptions of Approved READI Projects & Programs

 This project includes improvements at West Baden Park and creation of a county-wide mural trail connecting the communities of West Baden Springs, Paoli, and Orleans through public art.
 Park improvements include multi-use trails, playground equipment, lighting, accessible sidewalks, and flood mitigation measures at the Park.
 The Mural Trail will feature a variety of art exhibits on both private and public buildings, as well as traveling murals that showcase the people, sports, and history of Orange County.

-- $229,040 for outdoor facility upgrades at the Brown County Early Education Center
+$229,040 for Outdoor Facility Upgrades at the Brown County Early Education Center

 READI funds will be used to install an outdoor classroom with playground equipment.
 The EEC opened in August 2022 in the former Brown County Intermediate School, with 70 high school students participating in early learning workforce training opportunities at the center.
-While Brown County Schools has remodeled the former school, the outdoor space has not yet been updated for use by children under the age of 6.
+While Brown County Schools has remodeled the former school, the outdoor space has not yet been updated for use by children under the age of six.

-- $226,350 for the Ellettsville Heritage Center
+$226,350 for the Ellettsville Heritage Center

 The Town of Ellettsville will transform a historic barn at Stewart Park into the Ellettsville Heritage Center, a gathering place and cultural facility for plays, concerts, classes, festivals, cultural development, and artistic enrichment.
 The center’s interior will include meeting rooms, a networking area, a kitchen, restrooms, a 15-foot stage, and utilities (electric, water, and Wi-Fi).

-- $225,000 for the Dubois County Park Improvements Phase II
+$225,000 for Dubois County Park Improvements

 This project includes enhancements identified for the second phase of the Dubois County Park Improvement Plan.
 The Park and Recreation Board will utilize READI funds to update and expand the Activity Zone at the heart of the park with a new splash pad, playground upgrades, and courts for sporting activities, such as basketball, volleyball, or ping pong.

-- $150,000 for the Longfellow Park All-Inclusive Playground
+$150,000 for the Longfellow Park All-Inclusive Playground

 Comforting Hearts/Washington Free Methodist Church, in partnership with the Washington Parks Department, will utilize READI funding to construct an all-inclusive playground at Longfellow Park.
 The playground will feature a protective rubber surface to allow those with wheelchairs and mobility devices to access new inclusive play equipment, including sensory panels and activity walls, seesaw, slides, crawling tubes, climbing pods, swings, and whirl spinner.